 Changing A Mixed Number To An Improper Fraction

 Converting a mixed number to an improper fraction is a fundamental skill in arithmetic, often encountered in various mathematical contexts, from basic algebra to more advanced calculus.
-This conversion allows for easier manipulation of fractions in operations like addition, subtraction, multiplication, and division.
+Because of that, this conversion allows for easier manipulation of fractions in operations like addition, subtraction, multiplication, and division.
 By understanding the mechanics and reasoning behind this process, you can confidently tackle problems involving fractions and gain a deeper appreciation for their properties.

 Understanding Mixed Numbers and Improper Fractions